Coinbene/API-SOPT-Documents/openapi-spot-rest-en.md

 Error code | message
 ---|:---
 429 | Requests are too frequent
-10001 | "ACCESS_KEY" cannot be empty
+430 | API user transactions are not supported at this time 10001 | "ACCESS_KEY" cannot be empty
 10002 | "ACCESS_SIGN" cannot be empty
 10003 | "ACCESS_TIMESTAMP" cannot be empty